-Specifically the SFCHA plans to improve the community quality of life and economic vitality by (and in some cases has) install or upgrade security improvements, improve interior and exterior of units as well as the common areas.
-The SFCHA is also taking steps to ensure Equal Opportunity in Housing for all residents and applicants by undertaking affirmative measures to provide a suitable living environment for families living in assisted housing such as improvements to wheelchair accessible, they are going to update their Affirmative Fair Housing Marketing Plan in 2014 and meet the Section 504 requirements for wheelchair accessibility throughout their developments at the required 5%.
+Specifically based on their 5 year PHA plan, the SFCHA plans to improve the community quality of life and economic vitality by (and in some cases has) install or upgrade security improvements, improve interior and exterior of units as well as major improvements the common areas and installing wheelchair accessible improvements .
+The SFCHA is also taking steps to ensure Equal Opportunity in Housing for all residents and applicants by ensure access to assisted housing regardless of race, color, religion, national origin, sex, familial status, and disability and will continue efforts to obtain funding required.
+They are going to update their Affirmative Fair Housing Marketing Plan in 2014 and meet the Section 504 requirements for wheelchair accessibility throughout their developments at the required 5%.
 They have also entered into a Voluntary Compliance Agreement with HUD FFH&EO and all of their documents now meet all FH&EO requirements.
+Promote self-sufficiency and asset development of families and individuals by improving the number and percentage of employed persons in assisted households as well as to provide and attract supportive services to improve recipient's employability.